deprecate/generator-ember/readme.md

 ## Tutorials

-You can either get started using the guie in our documentation lower down or via one of the community-authored tutorials about this generator.
+You can either get started using the guide in our documentation lower down or via one of the community-authored tutorials about this generator.

 * [Yeoman Ember](https://www.openshift.com/blogs/day-24-yeoman-ember-the-missing-tutorial) - the missing tutorial
 * [Productive out-of-the-box with Yeoman and Ember](http://www.infoq.com/presentations/emberjs-tools-yeoman)